Broccoli Cheddar Soup fans will devour this easy Vitamix soup recipe made in about 10 minutes using a high-speed blender.

 Speaking of comforts, this soup?
 Total comfort food.
 In fact, if I could only eat one soup ever for the rest of eternity, it would be Broccoli Cheddar Soup — and probably this crazy easy one.
 Made with just a few simple ingredients, it’s fresh, fast and delicious.

-But I have to confess, this recipe does call for a special piece of equipment: a high-speed blender that heats like a Vitamix or a Blendtec.
+But I have to confess, this recipe does call for a special piece of equipment: a high-speed blender that heats.
+I use a Vitamix but you could make it with a Blendtec too.
 If you don’t have one, you could probably make this work with a really good blender and a pan on the stove — but it won’t be as easy and simple that way.

 But then a former colleague posted about her new Vitamix.
 And a cousin’s friend raved about hers, and her mom’s.
 And I heard others talking about their Blendtec blenders, which have similar features.
-So I decided that maybe once in awhile, a specialty item like this might be okay.
-And besides, this soup is really good.
+So I decided that maybe once in a while, a specialty item like this might be okay.
+And besides, this Vitamix soup is really good.

-Filled with broccoli, carrots, a little onion, cheddar, chicken bouillon and milk — this couldn’t be easier.
+Filled with broccoli, carrots, a little onion, cheddar, chicken bouillon and milk — making this Vitamix broccoli soup couldn’t be easier.
 Add the ingredients.
 Blend until hot.
 Mix in extra bits of broccoli.
 Dig in.